Koha-Community/kohadocs/source/circulation.rst

   - :ref:`ArticleRequestsMandatoryFields`: make the following fields
     mandatory for records that are record level or item level requestable

-  - :ref:`ArticleRequestsMandatoryFieldsItemOnly` make the following
+  - :ref:`ArticleRequestsMandatoryFieldsItemsOnly` make the following
     fields mandatory for records that are only item level requestable

   - :ref:`ArticleRequestsMandatoryFieldsRecordOnly` make the
     following fields mandatory for records that are only record level requestable

-Next you will want to go into your :ref:`circulation and fine rules matrix<circulation-and-fine-rules-label>` and select each rule for which you want to allow requests.
+Next you will want to go into your :ref:`circulation and fines rules matrix <circulation-and-fines-rules-label>` and select each rule for which you want to allow requests.

 You can allow requests to be made at the record level, item level,